 - Stand tall with good posture.

-- Draw your shoulder blades toward each other without shrugging your shoulder up toward your ears.
+- Squeeze your shoulder blades toward each other without shrugging your shoulder up toward your ears.

 - Relax and repeat.

 You can also do scapular retractions while holding onto the ends of a resistance band (anchor the middle to a pole at chest height) or hanging from a pull-up bar.